francois-rozet/info2049-1/README.md

 python -m spacy download en
 ```

 Optionally, you can pre-download the datasets and pretrained embeddings required.
+For example,

 ```bash
 python datasets.py -d IMDB -e glove.6B.100d fasttext.simple.300d
 ```

-> An exhaustive list of available embeddings is displayed with the flag `--help`.
+> The exhaustive lists of available datasets and embeddings are displayed with the flag `--help`.

-## Getting started
+## Usage

 The main script is [`report.py`](python/report.py).
 It takes settings and parameters as arguments and produces a `CSV` report of training statistics such as speed (iter/sec), loss, accuracy, etc.